Observing December’s Main Holidays with Seniors

 Celebrating Christmas with your elderly loved one

 Decorating the home and Christmas tree is a time-honored holiday tradition.
-Your elderly loved one can be involved in this process by assisting with hanging ornaments, fluffing garland, and sorting through any other nick-knacks you might have.
-Make your decorating even more special by crafting ornaments and other holiday décor.
+Your elderly loved one can be involved in this process by assisting with hanging ornaments, fluffing garland, and sorting through any other knick-knacks you might have.
+Make your decorating even more special by crafting ornaments, holiday cards, or other easy holiday décor for seniors.

 Later in the season, you can hop in your car with a warm drink and drive around your neighborhood to see the lights.
 For a holiday activity that keeps them at home with just as much holiday cheer, put on their favorite Christmas movies.
 Bake some holiday treats together for an additional festive flare to your movie marathon.